 From one of our volunteers…..

-“I have been a volunteer at Sprotbrough Library for four years.
+“I have been a volunteer at Sprotbrough Library for eight years.
 After basic training I work one shift a week, usually around 2-3 hours.
 The most interesting part of volunteering in the library is that every day is different and you never know what you will be dealing with next.
+The recent restrictions have changed the role entirely but we hope to return to our more familiar roles shortly.

 If you are on the counter you will be issuing and returning books, stocking the shelves and sending and receiving books to other libraries.